 Sometimes I use Hello Chef’s Wasabi Lime Salmon recipe that combines lime juice, fresh ginger, garlic and a little mayo together, then you drizzle it over the top of cooked salmon.
 I like it but just not as much as my Sriracha Salmon!

 Now, instead of texting my Sweet & Spicy Salmon Sunday Glaze to friends and family, I can just send a link to my blog post instead!
 Salmon Sunday has become a tradition in my house.
 I even have my niece not only eating salmon, but cooking it!
 (Actually touching raw fish WITH SKIN!)
-We like it spicy and sweet, but you can modify it to meet your taste!
-I started off with Sriracha, then added a little gochujang!
-I find Sriracha be more acidic and hot, and gochujang to have a deeper flavor.
+We like it spicy and sweet, but you can modify it to meet your taste.
+I started off with Sriracha, then added a little gochujang.
+I find Sriracha to be more acidic and hot, and gochujang to have a deeper flavor.
 Each time I tried making the glaze with one or the other, it was missing a little something, so I added both!
 Sometimes I even throw in some hot garlic chili paste, but I don’t like the seeds.
 The point is, you don’t have to follow my recipes with painstaking precision. ( I certainly don’t!)
 Just make it how you think you’ll like it.
 Hate spicy sauce?
 Just use a tiny bit of sriracha or gochujang for flavor, or add more honey or sugar!

 When we cook salmon on our super hot salt blocks, the skin sticks lightly to them during cooking so we can slide a fish spatula right between the skin and the fish and slide the fish right off.
 Husband likes to eat the crispy skin like a cracker.
 YUCK.
 I can’t even. ew. nope. not me.
 I never liked crispy fish skin.
 Truth be told it wasn’t until I reached my 40’s that I started to like salmon.